Gauhati HC Orders Termination of 26 Weeks Pregnancy for 15-Year-Old Survivor of Brutal Gang Rape

-Agartala: The Gauhati High Court has directed the immediate medical termination of pregnancy for a 15-year-old gang rape survivor from Tinsukia in Assam, who is over 26 weeks pregnant.
+Agartala: The Gauhati High Court has directed the immediate medical termination of pregnancy for a 15-year-old gang rape survivor from Doomdooma town located at the Tinsukia district in Assam and she is now over 26 weeks pregnant.
 The court invoked its powers under Article 226 of the Constitution of India to issue the directive, bypassing the constraints of the Medical Termination of Pregnancy (MTP) Act, 1971, which generally prohibits termination beyond 24 weeks.

 It was learned that the court took up the case suo motu based on a news report published on November 29, 2024, which highlighted the plight of the minor, who had become pregnant as a result of a gang rape allegedly involving seven individuals including four minors.
 The victim’s family consented to the termination after being approached by the District Legal Services Authority (DLSA) of Tinsukia.